9 Newborn Baby Essential Products

 For me, this is an essential but I do have friends who have managed perfectly happily with a large bag that they already own.
 I love my Babymoov Glober Bag and here is what I store in it.
 I love that it can be carried in so many different ways – as a messenger bag, a rucksack or over the shoulder.
 We have it in grey and my husband is very happy to carry it around too.
 Inside, it’s like the tardis and stores so much.
 I couldn’t be without it now.

 With both babies, we have had them in our room at night to sleep in the newborn stage.
 Both babies also suffer from reflux and are unable really to lie flat at night as it’s so uncomfortable.
 We have this reclining Rock n Play Sleeper from Fisher Price and I love it.
 Mini is so snug and cosy in there, it pulls up right next to my bed and I can gently rock him sometimes too.
-I don’t think these are stocked in the UK but I bought mine on Amazon:

 I love carrying my babies close to me and as newborns, both of mine have loved it too.
 In fact, they pretty much insisted on me carrying them all of the time!
 It was therefore very important to invest in suitable carriers.